evgenyneu/evgenii.com/resume/index.md

 ## Objective

-Seeking a programming position in Melbourne.
+Seeking a programming position in Melbourne where I can contribute my experience while continuing to learn and grow as a developer.

 ## Summary of Qualifications